-- Graduate programs in social work with a child welfare focus
+- Undergraduate and graduate programs in social work with a child welfare focus

 - Social work programs that provide stipends